-Osteoporosis is a condition in which the bones become fragile and brittle resulting in a higher risk of fractures than normal bones.
-Osteoporosis occurs when bones lose minerals such as calcium and the body cannot replace the minerals fast enough to keep the bones healthy.
-As a result the bones become thinner and less dense.
+Osteoporosis is a condition in which the bones become fragile and brittle, leading to a higher risk of fractures than in normal bone.
+Osteoporosis occurs when bones lose minerals, such as calcium, more quickly than the body can replace them, leading to a loss of bone thickness (bone mass or density).

 As a result, bones become thinner and less dense, so that even a minor bump or fall can cause serious fractures.
 These are known as ‘fragility’ or ‘minimal trauma’ fractures.

 Osteoporosis is often called a silent disease, because it usually has no signs or symptoms until a fracture occurs.

 Early detection is the key, so next time you visit your doctor ask about having a Bone Density Test or call us on 1800 011 041 for your free information pack.

 View and read an online copy of the most recent Osteoblast magazine.